 If the directory's link count becomes zero and no process has the directory open, the space occupied by the directory is freed and the directory is no longer accessible.
 If one or more processes have the directory open when the last link is removed, the “.” and “..” entries, if present, are removed before rmdir() returns and no new entries may be created in the directory, but the directory is not removed until all references to the directory have been closed.

 Upon successful completion rmdir() marks for update the st_ctime and st_mtime fields of the parent directory.
-A multilevel directory can be removed only when all its contained single-level directories are empty.

 The rmdir() function will fail if:

 Search permission is denied for a component of the path prefix; write permission is denied on the directory containing the directory to be removed; the parent directory has the S_ISVTX variable set and is not owned by the user; the directory is not owned by the user and is not writable by the user; or the user is not a super-user.

 The directory to be removed is the mount point for a mounted file system.

 The directory contains entries other than those for “.” and “..”.

 The path argument points to an illegal address.

 The directory to be removed is the current directory, or the final component of path is “.”.